SmartFactory-KL/opensmi-client/README.md

 # OpenSMI Client

-**OpenSMI Client** is the client half of the OpenSMI framework: a Python library for connecting to **any** SMI-compliant OPC-UA server — generically discovering its machines, components and skills, and interacting with them without needing a generated, server-specific client.
+**OpenSMI Client** is the client half of the OpenSMI framework: a Python library for connecting to **any** SMI-compliant OPC UA server — generically discovering its machines, components and skills, and interacting with them without needing a generated, server-specific client.

 Since SMI defines a standardized information model, **OpenSMI Client** doesn't need to know your server's specific